Charles Osgood, CBS host on TV and radio and network's poet-in-residence, dies at age 91

 Osgood took over "Sunday Morning" after the beloved Charles Kuralt retired in 1994.
 Osgood seemingly had an impossible act to follow, but with his folksy erudition and his slightly bookish, bow-tied style, he immediately clicked with viewers who continued to embrace the program as an unhurried TV magazine.

+Osgood, who graduated from Fordham University in 1954, started as a classic music DJ in Washington, D.C., served in the Army and returned to help start WHCT in Hartford, Connecticut.
+In 1963, he got an on-air position at ABC Radio in New York.

-In 1967, he took a job as reporter on the CBS-owned New York news radio station.
+In 1967, he took a job as reporter on the CBS-owned New York news radio station NewsRadio 88.
 Then, one fateful weekend, he was summoned to fill in at the anchor desk for the TV network’s Saturday newscast.
-In 1971, he joined the CBS network.
+In 1971, he joined the CBS network and launched what would be known as “The Osgood File.”

 When he retired in 2016 after 45 years of journalism, Osgood did so in a very Osgood fashion.